liangzifei/MRH-Net/README.md

 ```
 training input and target should be corregistered.

-- In network training, please change the dMRI input channel by your own data.
+- In network training(MRH_training.mlx), please change the dMRI input channel by your own data.
 ```
    from (default):